lshpaner/eda_toolkit/source/usage_guide.rst

 .. note::

-    It is entirely your prerogative whether or not to plot mean, median, and standard deviation line(s).
-Show one, show none, or show all of these simultaneously.
+    You have the freedom to choose whether to plot the mean, median, and standard deviation lines.
+You can display one, none, or all of these simultaneously.

 .. code-block:: python